How To Add And Edit Text On Wix

 How To Add And Edit Text On Wix: Summary

-Adding text on Wix takes three clicks - open the Add panel, choose a text type, and start typing.
-Editing it is just as fast: click the element, hit 'Edit Text', and adjust in the side panel.
+Adding text on Wix takes three clicks: open the Add panel, choose a text type, and start typing.
+Editing it is just as fast.
+Click the element, hit 'Edit Text', and adjust in the side panel.
 For site-wide font changes, use Global Fonts under Site Design rather than editing individual text boxes.
+Use Copy Style (Ctrl+Alt+C) to match formatting across multiple elements instantly.
 Always switch to mobile view before publishing to check that your text reads well on smaller screens.

 If you want to put your text skills to work with regular blog posts, our guide to creating a blog with Wix covers everything from installing the Blog app through publishing and promoting your first posts.